notofonts/noto-docs/src/miniarticles/NotoSerifKhmer.md

 # Noto Serif Khmer

-Noto Serif Khmer is a serif design intended for general use for the Khmer script.
+Noto Serif Khmer is a serif design for texts in the Khmer script.

-It contains 361 glyphs and 13 OpenType features, and supports 175 characters from the Unicode blocks: Khmer, Khmer Symbols, Basic Latin, General Punctuation.
+Noto Serif Khmer has multiple weights and widths, contains 361 glyphs, 13 OpenType features, and supports 175 characters from 4 Unicode blocks: Khmer, Khmer Symbols, Basic Latin, General Punctuation.

 ## Supported writing systems